 |---|---|

-| Visual Inspection | Look for damage or defects |
+| Visual Inspection | Check faces/grooves/bores for damage that can compromise gasket seating and sealing. |

-| Reporting | Mark and record any issues |
+| Reporting | Record heat numbers, certificate numbers, and any nonconformances to preserve traceability. |

 Common errors and red flags